How does my USPTO.gov account work with ID verification?

 For security purposes, each individual person may only have one verified account used to access trademark filing systems.
 You may create additional USPTO.gov accounts for other functions that don’t require identity verification, such as making payments.

-If you’ve previously verified your identity as a patent-proofed practitioner or patent-proofed independent inventor in order to access the patent filing systems EFS-Web and Patent Center, you don’t need to verify your identity again to access TEAS or TEASi.
+If you’ve previously verified your identity as a patent-proofed practitioner or patent-proofed independent inventor in order to access the patent filing systems EFS-Web and Patent Center, you do not need to verify your identity again to access TEAS or TEASi.
 Follow these steps to confirm your trademark verified status:

 - Log into your USPTO.gov account that you've previously verified as a Patent customer.